batiste/donkey/README.md

 ## Configuration

 APIs configuration in Donkey works with a list of conditional IMatcher.
-Each IMatcher is taken in order and the host and uris are tested with the current incoming request.
+Each IMatcher is taken in order and the `host` and `uris` fields are tested with the current incoming request.
-If the provided fields match the IMatcher is used for this request.
+The IMatcher is used for this request if the provided fields match.
-If no fields are provided the IMatcher is always used.
+If no fields are present the IMatcher is always used.

 ```ts
 import { basicAuthMiddleware } from './middlewares/basicAuth';